MiKee-1/PDF_Password_Cracker/README.md

 - Digital forensics investigations

 Users are responsible for ensuring they have proper authorization before attempting to crack any PDF files.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this tool.

-## License

-[Add your preferred license here]